mt-sync-theme/mt-plugin-SyncedTheme/README.md

 * You can link all the templates to the files of theme directory.
 * This plug-in provides some endpoints of Data API.
-    * These endpoints will be used by [mt-sync-theme](https://github.com/mt-sync-theme/mt-sync-theme).
+    * These endpoints will be used by [mt-sync-theme](https://github.com/mt-sync-theme/mt-sync-theme) and [MTSyncTheme.app](https://github.com/mt-sync-theme/MTSyncTheme.app).

 ## Requirements